 Since 2005, Brian has negotiated multiple contracts, including portions of the 2007, 2011, 2016, and 2020 National Bituminous Coal Wage Agreements (NBCWA).

-Additionally, he was one of the lead bargainers involved in the 1113 and 1114 negotiations in Patriot #1, Patriot #2, Alpha, Walter Energy, Murray Energy, Lighthouse Resources, and Remington Arms bankruptcies.
+Additionally, he was one of the lead bargainers involved in bankruptcy negotiations in Patriot #1, Patriot #2, Alpha, Walter Energy, Murray Energy, Lighthouse Resources, and Remington Arms bankruptcies.

 Prior to his appointment as the International Secretary-Treasurer, Brian held the position of Director of Research, which oversaw the Collective Bargaining Office, and Contract Department.